nirajumaretiya/nirajumaretiya/README.md

 </div>

 ## 🚀 About Me

-I'm a passionate hardware designer and developer with expertise in CPU/GPU architecture, digital systems, and hardware acceleration.
-My focus is on creating efficient and innovative hardware solutions.
+I'm a passionate hardware designer and developer with a keen interest in GPU architecture, digital systems, and hardware acceleration.
+I'm constantly learning and exploring new technologies to create efficient and innovative hardware solutions.

 ## 💻 Tech Stack